numaelis/thesa/doc/doc_temporal.rst

 thesatools:

     thesa has added some custom widgets (qt quick controls 2).

-Are imported with: import thesatools 1.0 some are buttons, inputs, calendar, messages, etc.
+    Are imported with: import thesatools 1.0

+    some are buttons, inputs, inputs with format and method, calendar, messages, etc.
     <...>

+    If using qtcreator(qt framework) to edit or create the qml files, it is recommended to create a link to thesatools folder and copy this link into the qt framework qml libraries example: /Qt5.12.3/5.12.3/gcc_64/qml/

+translation:

+    Create the .qm files with lupdate, linguist and lrelease. <https://doc.qt.io/qt-5/qtquick-internationalization.html>
+    The base language is English. use qsTr() to set the text to translate.

+    example:

+        in folder qml files (tabs)

+        create or update:
+            ~/Qt5.12.3/5.12.3/gcc_64/bin/lupdate * -ts es.ts

+        edit:
+            ~/Qt5.12.3/5.12.3/gcc_64/bin/linguist es.ts

+        release:
+            ~/Qt5.12.3/5.12.3/gcc_64/bin/lrelease es.ts